slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-4/packetizer_raw_output.md

 Align the field name across the document and the IANA registration—either update IANA to use inBandOnionCAARequired or clarify the intended mapping between the two names.

+**Severity:** High
+  *Basis:* A mismatch in the JSON field names can directly lead to incompatibility between implementations, causing miscommunication of CAA requirements.

+**Confidence:** High

 ---

 ## Report 3: 9799-4-3